Junior Dragster

-The Junior Dragster or Jr Dragster is a scaled-down version of the top fuel dragster.
+The Junior Dragster or Jr Dragster is a scaled-down version of the top fuel dragster or a roadster (where it is called Junior Roadster but is classified by the same rules as the NHRA).
 The cars were developed in New Zealand in 1988, with classes developed by the New Zealand Hot Rod Association.
 The National Hot Rod Association in the USA began sanctioning the class in 1991, with the JDRL (Junior Drag Racing League).
-The JDRL is a division of the NHRA, which consists of two different dragster classes, traditional Jr. Dragster having a wheelbase between 90 and 150 inches and a single-cylinder, five brake horsepower Briggs & Stratton engine, and the larger Jr. Comp dragster being 150-190 inches in wheelbase and using a motorcycle or personal watercraft engine.
+The JDRL is a division of the NHRA, which consists of three different vehicle categories: two are based on the traditional Jr. Dragster categories two different dragster classes, traditional Jr. Dragster having a wheelbase between 90 and 150 inches, or Jr. Roadster, which features a Chevrolet Corvette or Toyota Supra body on the Jr. Dragster chassis, and a single-cylinder, five brake horsepower Briggs & Stratton engine, and the larger Jr. Comp dragster being 150-190 inches in wheelbase and using a motorcycle or personal watercraft engine.
 Junior drag racers may choose to participate in programs run by the NHRA, IHRA and the Australian National Drag Racing Association [ANDRA], or at an unsanctioned facility.
 Drivers may be male or female and must be at least five years of age to test, and six years to compete, and be no older than 20 years on December 31 of the competition year (a driver who turns 18 on January 2 is permitted to race in the class until December 31 of the year in question).
+According to the 2025 NHRA rule book, parents are allowed to participate in Jr. Dragster with their children with a "Master" division for parents to assist their child by participating in their own class and either test or race them.
+The idea is to allow families to race together with one car in different categories (parents and children share one car) or for parents to assist their children in shaking down a car and assisting with car setup.
+Some tracks have events where parents drive their child's car in an additional event during the meeting.